henrikmidtiby/CDC/paper/paper.md

 - locating thistles in a grass seed field
 - counting pumpkins in a pumpkin field [@midtiby2022]

-We propose OCDC for segmenting large multispectral orthomosaics by calculating the color distance to a set of reference pixels.
+We propose CDC for segmenting large multispectral orthomosaics by calculating the color distance to a set of reference pixels.
-The Output of OCDC is a grayscale orthomosaic which can easily be threshold to achieve a black and white segmentation.
+The Output of CDC is a grayscale orthomosaic which can easily be threshold to achieve a black and white segmentation.

-OCDC is developed with Agriculture uses in mind, but can easily be applied to other domains as is or by utilizing the library for custom needs.
+CDC is developed with Agriculture uses in mind, but can easily be applied to other domains as is or by utilizing the library for custom needs.

 # Background and methods